History of the Jews in Toronto: Demographics

 In 1871, 157 Jews lived in Toronto, rising to 1,425 by 1891 and 3,090 by 1901.
 The community grew in the wake of immigration from Europe, where Jews suffered from persecution and pogroms.
 By 1911, the Jewish population of Toronto had grown to 18,237.
 The number almost doubled by 1921.
-In 1931, there were 45,000 Jews living in Toronto, mostly Polish Jewish immigrants.
+In 1931, 45,000 Jews were living in Toronto, mostly Polish Jewish immigrants.
 After 1924, when the United States imposed immigration restrictions, Toronto attracted a growing number of Jewish immigrants.
 On the eve of World War II, the Canadian government also restricted immigration.
 As a result, only small groups of Austrian and German Jews fleeing Hitler found a safe haven in Toronto during this period.
 In 1941, the Jewish population was 49,046, comprising the largest ethnic minority in Toronto.

 Data from 2011 National Household Survey shows 188,710 Jews living in the Greater Toronto Area, comprising nearly half of the nation's Jews.

 Data from the 2021 Canadian census for the city of Toronto (not including all parts of the Greater Toronto Area) shows 74,080 individuals reporting their ethnic or cultural origin as Jewish, and 99,390 reporting it as their religion.